-No. Action description
+No. Action description Resourcing Who

-Resourcing

-Residents
+Reside ents

-2.1 Accelerate residential solar installs and the reduction of carbon emissions via tailored programs:

-Homeowners: Providing expert energy advice and facilitating affordable, quality solar and battery installations and home upgrades, including heating and cooling, insulation, lighting, draught proofing and moving off gas.
+2.1 Accelerate residential solar installs and the reduction of carbon emissions via tailored programs: Homeowners: Providing expert energy advice and facilitating affordable, quality solar and battery installations and home upgrades, including heating and cooling, insulation, lighting, draught proofing and moving off gas.
 Vulnerable households: Partnering with aged and community care providers to upgrade the homes of the most vulnerable community members each year.
 Customised energy retrofits may include insulation, lighting, draft proofing, door and window seals, fans and blinds, to improve thermal comfort, reduce bill stress and improve health outcomes.
 Tenants and landlords: Providing information about solar rebates, energy saving and facilitating low-cost energy retrofits, including draft proofing and lighting changes.
 Assisting renters to engage property owners and managers around more significant energy improvements.
 Multi-unit developments: Supporting apartment owners, property managers and tenants to work through the complexities of installing solar and upgrading buildings to improve energy performance.
 Low-income housing: Exploring options to assist low-income households to buy renewable energy and/or cover the upfront cost of solar system installs with repayments to be made via Council's rates mechanism.
 Explore partnerships with community housing providers.

-Offer ongoing support through:

-- Online tools to help people prioritise actions to reduce carbon emissions - Seeking external funding opportunities to support additional households with energy-efficiency retrofits and solar installs, particularly low income and vulnerable households - Staying abreast of emerging technologies and trends, such as micro-grids and virtual networks, as well as partnership and funding opportunities to reduce emissions the first year, time.

-Largely to be delivered by Council's existing contribution to Yarra Energy Foundation.
+Offer ongoing support through: Online tools to help people prioritise actions to reduce carbon emissions Seeking external funding opportunities to support additional households with energy-efficiency retrofits and solar installs, particularly low income and vulnerable households Staying abreast of emerging technologies and trends, such as micro-grids and virtual networks, as well as partnership and funding opportunities to reduce emissions Largely to be delivered by Council's existing contribution to Yarra Energy Foundation.
 Indicative budget: Post pandemic-phase, an additional \$30,000 per year for upgrading homes of vulnerable people.
-Up to be upgraded in increasing over

-60 homes to

-Yarra Energy Foundation Support: Sustainability Partners: Aged and Disability and other related service providers, Community service organisations, Social and public housing providers. including Office of Housing, Funding agencies such as state government
+Up to 60 homes to be upgraded in first year, increasing over time.
+Lead: Yarra Energy Foundation Support: Sustainability Partners: Aged and Disability and other related service providers, Community service organisations, Social and public housing providers, including Office of Housing, Funding agencies such as state government

-Residents
+No. Action description Resourcing Who

+Resid ents
-- 2.2 Reduce the complexity for residents seeking to buy ethical, affordable, renewable electricity by: - Developing a '100% Renewable Yarra' campaign - Exploring partnerships with retailers and/or independently reviewing renewable electricity retail options - Staying abreast of emerging community energy models, such as solar gardens, or other approaches for the community to invest in renewables and enjoy greater energy independence

-Establish renewable energy offer within existing resources.
+2.2 Reduce the complexity for residents seeking to buy ethical, affordable, renewable electricity by: Developing a '100% Renewable Yarra' campaign Exploring partnerships with retailers and/or independently reviewing renewable electricity retail options Stay abreast of emerging community energy models, such as solar gardens, or other approaches for the community to invest in renewables and enjoy greater energy independence Establish renewable energy offer within existing resources.
 An expanded campaign would require additional resources.

-Lead: Yarra Energy Foundation Support:
+Lead: Yarra Energy Foundation Support: Sustainability

-Sustainability

-Businesses
+Busin lesses

-- 2.3 Support Yarra businesses to transition to 100% renewable electricity and more efficient operations through: - Facilitating solar and battery installations and building upgrades, including accessing Environmental Upgrade Finance or other financial incentives - Supporting businesses to increase the uptake of energy audits, and high efficiency technologies and management processes - Supporting large energy using businesses to purchase renewable electricity including the potential for group Power Purchasing Agreements (PPA) - For small to medium businesses (and residents), explore partnerships with energy retailers and/or independently review and advise on renewable electricity retail options - Including businesses in the '100% Renewable Yarra' campaign to promote and educate businesses about renewable electricity options - Promoting sustainable businesses in Yarra who are taking strong action, such as purchasing 100% renewable electricity

-Commence program within existing resources, with further resourcing to be subject to future budget processes.
+2.3 Support Yarra businesses to transition to 100% renewable electricity and more efficient operations through: Facilitating solar and battery installations and building upgrades, including accessing Environmental Upgrade Finance or other financial incentives Supporting businesses to increase the uptake of energy audits, and high efficiency technologies and management processes Supporting large energy using businesses to purchase renewable electricity including the potential for group Power Purchasing Agreements (PPA) For small to medium businesses (and residents), explore partnerships with energy retailers and/or independently review and advise on renewable electricity retail options Including businesses in the '100% Renewable Yarra' campaign to promote and educate businesses about renewable electricity options Promoting sustainable businesses in Yarra who are taking strong action, such as purchasing 100% renewable electricity Commence program within existing resources, with further resourcing to be subject to future budget processes.
 Indicative future funding: additional staff resource plus at least \$30,000 per year.

-Sustainability, Yarra Energy Foundation Support: Economic Development
+Lead: Sustainability, Yarra Energy Foundation Support: Economic Development